qqytqqyt/WoWTranslator/README.md

 # WoWTranslator
-Translate Quest text to Chinese on EU server
+Translate Game Text to Chinese on EU server